philno/manjaro-setup/README.md

 Change `Removable devices` settings so data partitions are mounted on login.
 Alternative: Use `gnome-disk-utility` and edit mount options.

+Enable `TRIM` support by running `sudo systemctl enable fstrim.timer`.
+This will clean up deleted files once a week.

 ## Scaling content on small display

 I use a Dell XPS 13 and thus have a relatively small screen.
 With default settings, text is barely readable.